clausiobarbosa/Nestable/README.md

-Nestable with 5 little callbacks
+Nestable with 5 little callbacks and method 'dragStopAbort'
 ========

 ## This is a modified version of Nestable

 Original can be found here: https://github.com/dbushell/Nestable

+ * Now, after the 'feedback.abort = true', the item return to original position.
+The method called is the 'dragStopAbort'.
+The index and parent index were needed.

 ## Example
 ```